bogdanvuk/pygears/docs/gears_paper/example.rst

 .. math:: y[i] = \frac{1}{M} \sum_{j = 0}^{M - 1}x[i + j]
    :label: filt_formula

-The simplified block diagram of the developed core is given on :numref:`moving-average-bd`.
+The simplified block diagram of the developed gear is given on :numref:`moving-average-bd`.

 .. figure:: moving_average.png
    :scale: 60%
    :name: moving-average-bd

-   Block diagram of the moving average core
+   Block diagram of the moving average gear

 The filter has two input interfaces (one used for configuration and the other for data) and has a single output interface.
 As with every gear, the interfaces are typed.
 The configuration carries two values: averaging coefficient and the size of the window, and is represented as a ``Tuple`` data type.
 The second input is used for streaming the data and is represented as a ``Queue`` data type.
 Compile time parameters of the moving average gear include the data width, shift amount and the maximum filter order.
 The interface definition of the ``moving_average`` gear using PyGears is given below.
 Since this is a hierarchical gear the output interface type is determined by the return statement and need not be specified.